bhauman/cljs-test-display/README.md

     'example.baz-test))
 ```

-It is important to not that `init!` is designed to be called
+It is important to note that the `cljs-test-display.core/init!`
-repeatedly in the same environment to facilitate hot reloading and
+function is designed to be called repeatedly in the same environment
-test re-runs.
+to facilitate hot reloading and test re-runs.

-Of course it is best to call the above `test-run` after any hot
+> For the best development experience, is best to invoke your test
-reload takes place to get the best coding experience.
+> runner after every hot reload.

 ## Development